 How Jet Pump Work?

-Jet pumps are pumps that utilize the principles of fluid mechanics to transport gases, fluids, or gas-solid-liquid mixtures.
+Jet pumps can utilize the principles of fluid mechanics to transport gases, fluids, or gas-solid-liquid mixtures.

-High-pressure fluid enters the pump body from the inlet, so that a low-pressure zone is formed near the high-pressure fluid.
-Under the low-pressure effect, other fluids are sucked into the pump together, and different fluids are mixed in the mixing chamber.
+First, the high-pressure fluid enters the pump body from the inlet, and then forms a low-pressure area near the high-pressure fluid.
+Then, under the action of the low pressure, the jet pump draws in other fluids, and in the end, mixes the different fluids in the mixing chamber.

 At this point, the mixed fluid flow rate slows down, the pressure gradually rises, and finally discharged from the outlet pipe.